633 W 5th Street #2890

 The legality of trucks driving in the left lane depends on the state and its laws.
-However, in the majority of the states, trucks can only drive in the left lane if they’re making an exit to the left, overtaking another vehicle, or making a left turn.
+However, in the majority of states, trucks can only drive in the left lane if they’re making an exit to the left, overtaking another vehicle, or making a left turn.

 Some states even have designated truck-only lanes to reduce the risk of serious accidents.